-It's the ultimate battle of the restaurants in Frankenmuth!
+It's the ultimate battle of the Frankenmuth Restaurants!
 Which one will you choose?
 Both restaurants feature an all-you-can-eat chicken meal with an abundance of sides.
 Both have servers dressed in fancy Bavarian uniforms.
 So let's break it down.

 To begin your meal, Zehnders brings out several kinds of bread including cheese and liver spread (yes, you should try it).
 The Bavarian Inn meal begins with a variety of breads and butter.
 The friendly servers in both restaurants will then bring out cole slaw, pasta salad and a cranberry citrus salad.
 Of course your meal includes a tasty cup of chicken noodle soup.

 Tip: Pace yourself, there are numerous hot dishes about to hit the table!

 Now for the main course sides.
 Are you getting full yet?
 Both restaurants provide a lavish spread of mashed potatoes and gravy, stuffing, buttered egg noodles and the vegetable of the day with the tasty chicken.
 It's impossible to leave either place hungry!

 So it's up to you, maybe you try both restaurants and vote below!
 Or if one has a coupon...